Search

 Case Competitions are hosted nationally and internationally year-round.
 MBA competitions

-Students in the 15-month program can apply to participate in summer travel-based courses like Global Immersion or Leadership Development Expeditions as well.
+Students in the 15-month program can also apply to participate in summer travel-based courses, such as Global Immersion or Leadership Development Expeditions.

 -

 The Career & Life Design team tailors our support to the needs of each Carey Business School student.
 In collaboration with Carey Employer Relations, Alumni Relations, Experiential Learning, Student Affairs, and JHU's Integrative Learning and Life Design, we help connect students to internships, jobs, alumni and industry partners, and industry networking and career growth opportunities.
-We will collaborate with any student who is interested in landing a summer internship, but there is no guarantee.
-Our team can help students prepare, search, and apply for internship opportunities, but is the student’s responsibility to drive the process.
+We will collaborate with any student who is interested in securing a summer internship, but please note that there is no guarantee.
+Our team can help students prepare, search, and apply for internship opportunities, but it is the student’s responsibility to drive the process.